Artist: Roisin Anderson

-OAC works closely with our Patron, Dr Brenda Kelly, Consultant Obstetrician and Founder/Director of the Oxford Rose Clinic for FGM survivors.
-Dr Kelly observed that her colleagues at the John Radcliffe Hospital had seen a sharp rise in young girls requesting cosmetic genital surgery.
-With the influence of pornography, ideas around “normal” genitalia have changed significantly in recent years and increasing numbers of girls are seeking surgery to achieve “perfect” genitals.
+Oxford Against Cutting offers body image workshops to address the increasing social pressures put on girls to look a certain way and, in some cases, pay for facial fillers or other “tweakments” or alter their genitalia.
+Dr Brenda Kelly, our Patron, has observed that her colleagues at the John Radcliffe Hospital have seen a sharp rise in young girls requesting cosmetic genital surgery.
+With the influence of pornography and social media, ideas around “normal” bodies have changed significantly in recent years and increasing numbers of girls are seeking surgery to achieve a “perfect” appearance.

 Testimonials from Abingdon and Witney College where 8 workshops have been delivered: